 Tent: My tent is my home for months on end and my only refuge in foul weather.
 I have come to the conclusion that I am willing to accept a slight weight penalty in order to have a hassle free, reliable and comfortable shelter.
 Any compromise on these topics has a psychological impact on the enjoyment of a long hike.
 I want to be sure that - no matter what - in the evening I will be in a nice and safe environment where I can relax and don't have to worry about bugs, wind and rain.
 Therefore I have stopped using tarps.
 Although they are great for certain environments my long hikes will almost certainly get me to areas where a tarp is not the optimal solution.
 I do not want to deal with extra bug nets in mosquito country - I want a fully enclosed tent.
 Stealth camping in heavily populated areas like Europe I want a tent that has a camouflage color like green or brown and that provides protection from curious views.
 Whoever spots my tent should not be able to see from outside who is sleeping inside.
 Hiking the PCT and CDT I was very happy with a non-freestanding tent.
 I was almost always camping in wooded areas with forest as wind protection and good ground to stake the tent down.
 This type of tent showed its limitations when I hiked the Florida Trail and the Arizona Trail.
 The swampy ground in Florida was too soft to hold stakes in heavy rain and my tent collapsed regularly on me.
 In Arizona I had the opposite problem: The desert ground was often too hard to get the stakes in far enough and the strong winds pulled them out.
 Hiking in Europe I encountered a new challenge: Very often I came across open shelters that I wanted to use for wind and rain protection.
 But in order to avoid sleeping on dirty ground or being bitten by mosquitoes I wanted to set up my tent inside the shelter.
 Unfortunately this is very difficult or almost impossible with a non-freestanding tent.
 All those reasons made me change to a freestanding tent.
 Still, despite all these requirements I want a light weight tent and this can be achieved with a single wall tent that uses trekking poles.
 Oh, and this being my home for months it has to be comfortable, i.e roomy enough so that I can sit out a day of bad weather in it without getting crazy.
 To sum it up: My shelter must be fully enclosed, freestanding, windstable, in a camouflage color, roomy, single wall and lightweight, preferably using trekking poles.
 A tent that fulfills all these requirements and works very well for me is a Tarptent Rainbow.

 Sleeping pad: Whereas I have found the perfect tent and quilt for me I have not found the perfect sleeping pad but only the best compromise available.
 Close cell foam pads are great because they are cheap, reliable and relatively lightweight.
 But they have two downsides: They are not very comfortable.
 This does not really matter very much on short trips, but sleeping on it for months on end I want a bit more comfort.
 Even more important, cell foam pads are too bulky.
 I find it hard to fit a foam pad into my pack and always have to strap it onto it.
 Not very practical, especially when you have to bushwhack or crawl under obstacles.
 The pad is always in the way.
 So I moved one step up towards being more comfortable and started using Thermarest Prolite pads.
 A short one for 3 season use and a regular length Prolite Plus for fall and winter.
 So far I have not found a better solution although the TAR Prolite series (or any other similar inflatable pad) comes with one built in defect: After about 6 months of constant use it will start delaminating.
 Luckily this is covered under TAR's life time warranty and this is also the only reason why I stick with TAR.
 The delaminted pads are usually exchanged without much hassle and there are TAR dealers worldwide.
 Despite the fact that I don't even use a groundsheet underneath my tent I have never had a puncture in a TAR Prolite in all my hiking career.
 Several years after the NeoAir series had come out I was finally lured into buying one myself, a NeoAir All Season.
-This turned out to be one of the biggest mispurchases in my whole hiking career.
 After only a couple of weeks of use I got my first puncture which was very difficult to detect and repair in winter conditions.
-This frustrating experience confirmed my belief that the NeoAir series is still too delicate for real long term use.
-The conclusion for me is that a robust inflatable pad like a TAR Prolite is, although far from being perfect, the best compromise between weight, bulk, comfort, price and durability.
+This frustrating experience made me skeptical of NeoAirs.
+I steill use a NeoAir All Season on European hikes where I am close to civilisation and can bail out in case of a failure but I always carry a thick extra ground sheet for protection.
+On more remote hikes a robust inflatable pad like a TAR Prolite is, although far from being perfect, the best compromise between weight, bulk, comfort, price and durability.

-Backpack: In order to be able to cope with long stretches without resupply possibilities I want a backpack with a rather large volume and the ability to carry food for over a week.
-The Golite Gust was ideal for that.
-It was huge, the Dyneema material very robust and the pack had a hipbelt.
-But unfortunately it has been discontinued sending my out to search for a new pack with a volume of at least 65 litres or 4,000 cuin.
-The Gossamer Gear G4 met this requirement and also features mesh pockets which turned out to be invaluable.
+Backpack: In order to be able to cope with long stretches without resupply possibilities I want a backpack with a rather large volume and the ability to carry food for over a week which means a volume of at least 65 litres or 4,000 cuin.
+The Gossamer Gear G4 meets this requirement and also features mesh pockets which turned out to be invaluable.
 Stuff in these mesh pockets is easily accesible which is very useful for snacks or maps.
 You can use the mesh pockets for drying wet or damp clothes.
 And you can use them to stow your water bladders.
 This way you can balance the heavy water load much better, you have easy access to your water containers and you won't get your clothes or other gear wet if one of your water containers leaks.
 Backpacks made out of Silnylon or any other lightweight material only have a limited life expectancy due to the fragility of the fabric.
 I usually get at least one year of constant use out of them but still price becomes important for an item that is almost a consumable.
 I therefore would not buy a very high end backpack like the German Laufbursche or HMG cuben packs.
 I am looking for backpacks that have a volume of at least 4,000 cuin or 65 litres, feature mesh pockets and a hip belt and are priced under 200$ like the Gossamer Gear G4.

 Rain gear: I have been experimenting with different types of rain gear like umbrellas, ponchos and rain jackets and pants.
 Although umbrellas and ponchos are ideal for certain conditions they are no allrounders.
 For my purposes a rain jacket and pants are the most versatile combination.
 Umbrellas and ponchos have disadvantages in certain conditions: You don't have your hands free using an umbrella.
 Your backpack is difficult to access under a poncho - and you can trip over it.
 Both are very difficult to use in windy conditions.
 Rain jackets and pants can also be used as a wind breaker.
 I have used all types of fabric from Goretex Paclite and Event to Tyvek.
 In my experience they are not very different on the long run.
 No fabric will keep you completely dry in extended periods of heavy rain.
 An expensive eVent jacket won't perform much better than a cheap Tyvek rain suit.
 Both have their issues and will break rather quickly after long term use.
 Therefore I just go for the cheapest solution: a Tyvek type rain suit like Frogg Toggs and O2 rain shield.
 Although these materials are the most delicate at least they are cheap.
 I don't mind replacing a cheap Tyvek rain jacket every year or even every 6 months, but I don't want to buy a new expensive Goretex Paclite or eVent jacket every year.